 The Samalayuca II consortium partners each invested $132m, 20% of the total project cost.
 The four consortium members were originally GE, El Paso Energy, InterGen and ICA-Fluor Daniel.

-The negotiations for the project took four years to complete and were not helped by the period of economic and political instability early in 1995.
+The negotiations for the project took four years to complete and were not helped by the period of economic and political instability in early-1995.

 More than $638m was raised to finance the project, including $442m in non-recourse loans from four commercial banks, $75m in construction loans and ten-year term financing.
 The US Export-Import Bank provided $410m in political risk insurance and took out the commercial debt upon start up.